 - You jump to the challenge and volunteer, leaving behind 2 or 3 years of established relationships with pupils and families.

 On this occasion, rather than move the co-tutor to have their own tutor group and work with this difficult class, the decision was made to move me as a more experienced person to manage the group.
 Was this a coincidence because the other tutor was underperforming?
 I have no idea because this information was not under my jurisdiction as a middle leader, but the reputation of this colleague and class preceded them.
 It was obvious to all other staff and students.

 The move was supposed to be a temporary move, but inevitably it became permanent.
-I therefore lost my tutor group that I had spent several years moulding into a desirable group of students to be with everyday.
-In many ways, by ‘being good I had made myself transferable‘ and what had always been a lovely start and end to each day, was now a chore and a challenge.
+I, therefore, lost the tutor group that I had spent several years moulding into a desirable group of students to be with every day.
+In many ways, by ‘being good I had made myself transferable’ and what had always been a lovely start and end to each day, was now a chore and a challenge.

 Where can we find similar examples in other aspects of school life?
 Well, almost everywhere:

 - ‘Ms. Good’ teacher takes over an absent colleague’s class.
 In-year timetabling makes this an additional allocation.

 - ‘Mrs. Reliable’ is placed on the front door of the canteen at break to manage 500 hungry students.

 - ‘Mr Conscientious’ becomes part of the transition team to meet new parents.
 Six evenings a year …

 - ‘Mrs. Strict’ is asked to cover a class at the last minute.

 - ‘Mr Inadequate’ teacher gets a smaller class to reduce the number of low grades.